Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Programming/Compiler.md

 }
 ```

 When this [[program]] is compiled it will always return 3.
 To reduce the amount of commands being run on the [[CPU]] we can calculate results and remove unnecessary code.
-This will also reduce the size of the [[binary]].
+This will also reduce the size of the [[Binary]].